Anato-Eini/Data-Structures/README.md

-# Trees-and-Heaps
+# Data Structures

-Currently planning to conquer all types of trees....
+Data structures implemented over the course of 2nd year of CS